 Are there additional fees?

-International airfare, additional meals, alcohol, personal expenses, additional activities such as day tours, transportation, or spa appointments booked in addition to our itinerary will all be additional fees.
+International airfare, alcohol, spa appointments, personal expenses, and any activities such as meals, day tours, or transportation in addition to our set itinerary will have additional fees.

 - Religious Adherence and Tradition: The Balinese religion of Hindu Dharma permeates everyday life.
 Daily you can witness and participate in local festivals, celebrations, or cremations as foreigners are always welcome.
 Offerings will be placed on the ground outside of hotels, temples, stores, and restaurants, please step around them.

 - Sarong and Sash: When entering temples and participating in festivals, the required dress is a sarong and sash, for both men and women, along with a white shirt that covers your shoulders.
 If menstruating, it is requested that you not enter the temple.

 - Remove Your Shoes: Shoes are never worn indoors in Bali.
 You are expected to take them off at the entrance to a house or temple and remain barefoot.
 The ground can be hot from the sun so try to walk in the shaded areas.

 - Sitting on the Ground: In all temples and blessing ceremonies you will be required to sit on the ground, sometimes for extended periods of time, while praying and receiving blessings from the priest.
 It is traditional to sit cross-legged in a sarong that covers your legs.